What is a personal budget?

 Visit Direct Payments to find specific information on:

 *Please note that starting from January and February 2018 Essex County Council will introduce a new single Direct Payment agreement for both Adult Social Care and Children and Families Services.
 An example of the agreement is attached.
 Please do not worry these changes do not affect the amount of money you receive for the Direct Payment or how your Direct Payment is paid.

 Other information and advice

-If you need help with managing your personal health budget, ecdp (formerly Essex Coalition of Disabled People) provide a wide range of helpful support and information.
-For example, you might be able to make use of ecdp's payroll services, as well as their DBS service (which used to be called CRB). ecdp also have a useful leaflet called The Journey to Direct Payments which shows you the steps you need to take to get the support you need.
-This leaflet is also available in easy-read format.
+If you need help with managing your personal health budget, Purple provide a wide range of helpful support and information.
+For example, you might be able to make use of Purple's payroll services, as well as their DBS service (which used to be called CRB).

 The HomeCareDirect website aims to help people to take control over their care at home, whether through a personal budget, personal health budget, direct payment or for people who pay for their care themselves.